Bulgarian customs seize 2 million endangered baby eels

 Trading in the species without a permit is forbidden worldwide.
 Eels sell at 500 euros per kg in Europe but they can fetch up to 1300 euros a kilo in some Asian countries, customs officials said.

-Officials said the baby eels were transported to the rescue center at the public aquarium in the Black Sea city of Varna.
+Officials said the baby eels were transported to the rescue centre at the public aquarium in the Black Sea city of Varna.
+(Reporting by Angel Krasimirov Editing by Jeremy Gaunt)